Danville in Vermilion County, Illinois — The American Midwest (Great Lakes)

 Erected by The United States Department of the Interior, Danville Historic Preservation Commission.

 Topics.
 This historical marker is listed in this topic list: Notable Places.
+A significant historical date for this entry is March 27, 1991.

 Location.
 40° 7.65′ N, 87° 38.151′ W. Marker is in Danville, Illinois, in Vermilion County.
-Marker is at the intersection of North Gilbert Street and West Lafayette Street, on the left when traveling north on North Gilbert Street.
+It is at the intersection of North Gilbert Street and West Lafayette Street, on the left when traveling north on North Gilbert Street.
 Touch for map.
 Marker is at or near this postal address: 116 North Gilbert Street, Danville IL 61832, United States of America.
 Touch for directions.

-By Al Wolf, September 7, 2008
+Photographed by Al Wolf, September 7, 2008

 2. Dr. William Fithian's Home